Mount Nyiragongo – volcano with lava lake

 The lava lake has been here almost constantly since 1948 when the legendary vulcanologist Haroun Tazieff descended in the crater and proved its existence.
 But we can be sure that it is considerably older because local people noticed the hellish glow of the lake in night skies well before this.
 And the lake continues to exist also in 2019.

 The black heart of Africa?

 Since the start of observations in 1882, the volcano had at least 34 eruptions.
-Sometimes these eruptions have continued for years, thus current eruption started in 2002 and lasts up to now (2019).
+Sometimes these eruptions have continued for years, thus the current eruption started in 2002 and lasts up to now (2019).

 Mount Nyiragongo definitely is not a common volcano and it is extremely dangerous in several ways.

 The worst danger has been the lava of this volcano.
 This is highly unusual, alkali-rich lava, consisting of melilite nephelinite.
 And this is treacherous, deadly lava.
 On the steep slopes of Nyiragongo, it may flow with a terrible speed: up to 60 km per hour (some sources state even 100 km/h)!

-And Mount Nyiragongo loves to let it flow… Thus, in January 1977, when the lava lake reached its fantastic depth of 600 m, the rim of crater fractured and fearsome flood started.
+And Mount Nyiragongo loves to let it flow… Thus, in January 1977, when the lava lake reached its fantastic depth of 600 m, the rim of the crater fractured and a fearsome flood started.
 The whole lake gushed out in some 30 minutes, covering forests, villages and after 20 minutes reaching Goma city.
 Then it killed at least 70 people.